Satellite-im/Core-PWA/README.md

 - `npx cypress run --spec "cypress/integration/test-name-here.js" --browser chrome`

+## Running Jest tests

+To run Jest tests you can use

+- `yarn test` - this will run all the tests on our test suite

+if you want to run a specific test you can also use

+- `yarn test folder-name/test-name-here.test.ts`

 # Contributing

 Please lint your code before submitting. `yarn lint`.
 Lints must pass before submitting a PR.